Athlete Development Specialist vs Athletic Trainer Career Comparison

 There are various types of job titles in athletic coaching and training.
 Perhaps one of the most well-known job titles is an athletic trainer, and then there are athlete development specialists.
-While both lie in the sphere of sports management career, the ground realities are different.
+While both lie in the sphere of sports management careers, the ground realities are different.

 But what exactly do these professionals do?
 What are their differences and similarities?
 And what sort of career path and education do they require?
 Let’s find out.